shahramBarai/QA-Platform/README.md

 # Q&A Platform

+_\*This project is part of Aalto University's Designing and Building Scalable Web Applications course (completed in spring 2024)._

 This project is a Question and Answer web application designed for coursework discussions.
 It allows users to:

 - **View** courses and **post questions** related to those courses